1. Make your own pledge or gift first

 5. Ask for a specific amount

 We have provided a suggested request amount in each of your contact profiles, although you are welcome to adjust the amount based on your personal knowledge of the contact.
-Asking for a specific amount clarifies your expectations for your contact and allows them to consider your request more thoroughly.
+Asking for a specific amount clarifies your expectations and allows them to consider your request more thoroughly.

 If you don’t receive a firm commitment in the meeting, we ask that you follow-up with an email and/or phone call in a few days to discuss the request further.
 Please consider sending a thank you note after each of your visits.

-- There is no single moment or method that’s right for everyone.
-You must make your own judgment of how to handle the matter based on your assessment of the situation, the individual’s mood, and his or her interest level in what you have to say.
-Often, though, the occasion will clearly suggest itself.
+- There is no single moment or method that’s right for everyone when making a philanthropic commitment.
+Each situation is unique, and you’ll need to base your gift request on the individual’s mood, and his or her interest level in what you have to say.
+Often though, the occasion will clearly suggest itself.

-- Notify our staff or chairs promptly of your successes or of any major difficulties you may have along the way.
+- Notify our staff or your assigned chair promptly of your successes or of any major difficulties you may have along the way.
 We are here to be a resource for you!
-We also ask that you share anything you learn with us – updated contact information, employment changes, etc.

 - Thank you for visit

 - Explanation of Alumni Champions initiative – to increase alumni support for students and engagement with GVSU

 - Ask open-ended exploratory questions (see list of strategic questions provided)